Type Alias RecordMapper<R, U, D>

 }

-but this is a lot of repetition in typing, and the additional type will be utterly useless if it's not being used elsewhere.
+but this is a lot of repetition in typing, and the additional type will be utterly useless if it's not being used elsewhere. luckily, with the introduction of the satisfies operator in tsc 4.9, you can be far more concise:

-const my_stats_v1 = {name: "haxxor", game: "league of fools and falafel", fame: 505, tame: false, lame: ["yes", 735]}
+game: "league of fools and falafel",

-// the map function parameters `s`, `v`, `b`, and `a` all have their types automatically inferred thanks to the `satisfies` operator
+// the map function parameters `s`, `v`, `b`, and `a` all have their types automatically inferred thanks to the `satisfies` operator.

-// `stats_v1_to_v2` now indeed maps the correct `stats_v2` interface
+// `stats_v1_to_v2` now indeed maps the correct `stats_v2` interface, without us having to write out what that interface is.

 name: (s) => {

-return [s, rep]
+return [s, repetitions]

 },